rachelnadia/week-two/journal.md

 I have never really done an archive search at Carleton so I don't really know what is available.
 One time I used the archival maps on the first floor of MacDdrum library so I known those are available.
 Although I've never done much of an in-depth search, I feel Carleton does a pretty good job of making these resources available.
 One thing I know is that you can sign into your Carleton domain and have access from off-campus.
 This is very useful.

+I in no way meet the skill level of a digital histoian.
+However, I am very proud of myself for the time and effort I put into this week's activities.
+I could have very easily given up, but instead I sought out help on various platfrms and ended up competing all but the bonus activities.
+I am excited to continue building my skills throughout the duration of this course.